janghyunnoh/scCap/README.md

 ### 1.5.
 Tutorial (Optional)

 To help users quickly understand the full **scCap** pipeline, we provide a lightweight tutorial dataset and a ready-to-run bash script.
-This optional tutorial reproduces the full workflow — **Preprocessing** → **Clustering** → **Prediction** — using a small dataset.
+This optional tutorial reproduces the full workflow — **Preprocessing** → **Clustering** → **Prediction** — on a small demo dataset.

 Download the [tutorial dataset](https://drive.google.com/drive/folders/1iOvqZRoR9JT3GLmGMcsBxiKx313M-BGy?usp=drive_link) and place it inside the `./tutorial/data`.
-> The dataset is a lightweight version of the COVID dataset, designed to demonstrate the entire scCap pipeline in just a few minutes.
+> The dataset is a compact version of the COVID dataset, designed to demonstrate the entire scCap pipeline in a simplified setting.

-Once the dataset is placed, simply execute the following command to run the complete scCap tutorial pipeline,
+Once the dataset is placed, you can either start from **Preprocessing** and run each stage step by step,
-which automatically performs Preprocessing, Clustering, and Phenotype Prediction in sequence:
+or execute the entire pipeline in one go using the provided bash script:

 ```bash
 bash ./tutorial/run_tutorial.sh
 ```
 > **Tip:**
 > You can edit parameters such as GPU_ID, directory paths, or number of folds inside the run_tutorial.sh file.
-> The script will automatically execute all three stages of the pipeline.